 When planning the rollout across the county we need to work closely with partner organisations and take into account many factors, such as household density, geography, planning requirements, the existing infrastructure and the availability of suitable technologies to provide a service.

 It’s not possible with a programme of this size to plan every area at the same time so some areas will be enabled before others.
 We fully understand people's frustration and the huge importance of fibre broadband so we'll update our information regularly as plans evolve.

-It is unfortunate that there isn't sufficient funding available to address 100% of the County at this moment in time.
-Please be assured that the Superfast Staffordshire project team will continue to work with the government and its commercial partners to address as much of Staffordshire as is technically possible, and as funds allow.
+It is unfortunate that there is insufficient funding available to ensure that 100% of the premises in Staffordshire can gain access to superfast services at this point.
+Please be assured that the Superfast Staffordshire programme team, BDUK and commercial partners are doing everything they can to extend provision as far as resources will allow.

 BT have set up a Community Fibre Partnership initiative, to allow communities to get a quotation and address the funding shortfall themselves.
 This means that you are not reliant on waiting to become the 'next best value for money'.

 The Superfast Staffordshire project has launched a funding support package to compliment this initiative.
 If you get a quote from BT to deliver services in your area, the project will provide up to 50% of the gap funding required, if the community provide the remaining 50%.
 Further details can be found here.